Who We Are

 This website is designed to help you cope with this unexpected change.

 Written by Kathryn Petras.
-Photographs depict models.
+Photographs do not depict real Early Menopause community members.

 What We Do

 Our goal is to create a pleasant and supportive environment in which women can learn, seek reassurance and meet like-minded individuals with whom they can share their experience going through early menopause.
 Whilst the knowledge of medical professionals and the help of family are invaluable – we set out to offer a resource that helps you better understand the changes going on in your body, and to give you the opportunity to interact with your peers.
-We also try to equip you with the knowledge to make positive changes and gain further insight into the causes, symptoms and range of treatments available.

 As well as supporting women going through early menopause / premature ovarian failure (POF) we also aim to help raise awareness in wider society of a condition that is both surprisingly common and potentially devastating to the individuals afflicted.